-Tip 4 – Capture the players face
+Tip 4 – Watch the game first

-Parents in particularly love to see their children in the off-duty moments.
+Parents love to see their children in those off-duty moments.
 Capture a child who is hustling back to take up a defensive position, or gauge the reaction of a dramatic moment from elsewhere on the pitch.

 Tip 5 – Use a monopod

 Using a large lens and a DSLR can get tiring.
 The F2.8 lenses weigh quite a bit.
 A steady hand is crucial as movement at the wrong moment can ruin a photo.

-The solution is a monopod.
-They're relatively inexpensive you can pick one up from your local camera store.
-If you taking shots of the team in a tournament you will certainly need some support as the day goes on.
+If you are taking shots all day, you will certainly need some support.
 Even the best pros will use a monopod to help them manage the weight.

 Tip 6 – Switch to back button focus

 You use the button to lock you focus then once you release the button your camera will stayed locked onto this player regardless of how many other players might enter the frame.

-When the autofocus is attached to the shutter button you don’t have this option and the camera will sometimes change its focus to a player who suddenly enters the frame - thus ruining the shot you'd just lined up.
+When the autofocus is attached to the shutter button, you don’t have this option and the camera will sometimes change its focus to a player who suddenly enters the frame - thus ruining the shot you'd just lined up.

 Tip 7 – Keep Practicing